-Ocho Rios, a lively cruise port located on the north coast of Jamaica, known for picture perfect white-sand beaches, turquoise waters and lush landscape, is a gateway to Jamaica`s most iconic attractions.
-“Ochi” as it is called, famous for its well-known Dunn`s River Falls and Dolphin Cove, has got plenty of hidden treasures besides.
+Ocho Rios, a lively cruise port located on the north coast of Jamaica, known for picture perfect white-sand beaches, turquoise waters and lush landscape, is a gateway to Jamaica`s unique things to do.
+“Ochi” as it is called, famous for its well-known Dunn`s River Falls and Dolphin Cove, has got plenty of iconic treasures besides.

 Jamaica`s northern coast offers a variety of alternatives to spending day on a beach.
 Head into the mountains and rainforest for birdwatching and hiking, raft down the river, or explore breath-taking natural waterfalls.
 A relaxed vibe with zero hustle is a refreshing change to Ocho Rios, Jamaica`s most popular holiday destination.

 Deciding what to see and do in Ocho Rios depends on how much time you have (hope you have more than just a day).
 If you are short on time, make sure you check out our blog post Unmissable Things to do in Ocho Rios.
 If you are wondering where to stay in Ocho Rios, see our blog post Staying at The Club Hotel Riu Ocho Rios.

 For a taste of the “real Jamaica”, head away from on the beaten track Ocho Rios in the north.
 The following list takes you along the most stunning spots in the northern coast.
 Here are the unique things you shouldn`t miss out when visiting Jamaica!

 Luminous Lagoon, also known as Glistening waters, on the north coast of Jamaica, is an experience that will both surprise and amaze you.
 Off the country`s attractions, this is the most unique; a Jamaica`s natural wonder that surprisingly many tourists don`t even know about.